-Successful completion of the $3 million, 3-year IUGFS Endowment Campaign: The Department of Geological Sciences and the Judson Mead Geologic Field Station are pleased to announce that we have successfully completed the initial phase of the campaign with a total of $3,837,628.00 raised.
+Successful completion of the $3 million, 3-year IUGFS Endowment Campaign: The Department of Earth and Atmospheric Sciences and the Judson Mead Geologic Field Station are pleased to announce that we have successfully completed the initial phase of the campaign with a total of $3,837,628.00 raised.

 The results of the first phase of the campaign are already being felt in Montana.
 The most obvious change is the completion of the new classroom, computer lab, and laboratory space within the new geotechnology building.
 This one building has already transformed both how and what we can teach in our traditional courses; the concentration options now have individual space for lectures, laboratory equipment use, and data analysis at levels previously not possible.